Loch Ness Monster: Apple Maps photograph (2014)

-Google Street View (2015)
+Drone footage (2021)

-Google commemorated the 81st anniversary of the "surgeon's photograph" with a Google Doodle, and added a new feature to Google Street View with which users can explore the loch above and below the water.
-Google reportedly spent a week at Loch Ness collecting imagery with a street-view "trekker" camera, attaching it to a boat to photograph above the surface and collaborating with members of the Catlin Seaview Survey to photograph underwater.
+In September 2021, it was reported that a 20 ft creature was captured on a live-stream near the loch, though it was quickly described as a digitally altered video by skepticists due to the lack of natural movement, an unlikely degree of ilumination and its resemblance to a stock image of a 'toy plesiosaurus'.

 Searches

 Edward Mountain expedition (1934)

 After reading Rupert Gould's The Loch Ness Monster and Others, Edward Mountain financed a search.
 Twenty men with binoculars and cameras positioned themselves around the loch from 9 am to 6 pm for five weeks, beginning on 13 July 1934.
 Although 21 photographs were taken, none was considered conclusive.
-Supervisor James Fraser remained by the loch filming on 15 September 1934; the film is now lost.
+Supervisor James Fraser remained by the loch, filming, on 15 September 1934; the film is now lost.
 Zoologists and professors of natural history concluded that the film showed a seal, possibly a grey seal.

 Loch Ness Phenomena Investigation Bureau (1962–1972)

 The Loch Ness Phenomena Investigation Bureau (LNPIB) was a UK-based society formed in 1962 by Norman Collins, R. S. R. Fitter, politician David James, Peter Scott and Constance Whyte "to study Loch Ness to identify the creature known as the Loch Ness Monster or determine the causes of reports of it".
 In 1967 it received a grant of $20,000 from World Book Encyclopedia to fund a 2-year programme of daylight watches from May to October.
-The principal equipment was 35 mm movie cameras on mobile units with 20 inch lenses, and one with a 36 inch lens at Achnahannet, near the midpoint of the loch.
+The principal equipment was 35 mm movie cameras on mobile units with 20-inch lenses, and one with a 36-inch lens at Achnahannet, near the midpoint of the loch.
 With the mobile units in laybys about 80% of the loch surface was covered.
 The society's name was later shortened to the Loch Ness Investigation Bureau (LNIB), and it disbanded in 1972.
 The LNIB had an annual subscription charge, which covered administration.
 Its main activity was encouraging groups of self-funded volunteers to watch the loch from vantage points with film cameras with telescopic lenses.
 From 1965 to 1972 it had a caravan camp and viewing platform at Achnahannet, and sent observers to other locations up and down the loch.
 According to the bureau's 1969 annual report it had 1,030 members, of whom 588 were from the UK.